wlhlm/fc980c-controller/README.md

 The main requirements for the microcontroller were 5V tolerance and good compatibility with QMK.
 Is also tried to take pricing and availability for the foreseeable future into account.
-My choice fell on the STM32F401 that is used in the cheap "Blackpill" development boards and has good QMK support.
-It is also already used in [another project][RFR1Replacement] that replaces the controller and PCB of the Realforce R1 TKL keyboards.
+My choice fell on the STM32F401 that is used in the cheap "Blackpill" development boards.
+It is well supported by QMK and is also used in [another Topre controller board project][RFR1Replacement] that replaces the PCB of the Realforce R1 TKL keyboards.

 [RFR1Replacement]: https://github.com/Cipulot/RF_R1_8-9Xu